Ubiquity in graphs II: Ubiquity of graphs with nowhere-linear end structure: Proof of main results

-Suppose then that $k \geq 3$ and $\Gamma$ is a graph which contains a thick $DR_k$-tribe $\Fcal$ all of whose members are tidy.
-By Lemma \ref{l:strongconcentrated} we may assume that there is an end $\epsilon$ of $\Gamma$ such that $\Fcal$ is concentrated at $\epsilon$.
-If there are infinitely many vertices dominating $\epsilon$, then $\aleph_0 DR_k \preceq K_{\aleph_0} \leq \Gamma$ holds by Proposition~\ref{p:infdomTKaleph}.
-So we may assume that only finitely many vertices dominate $\epsilon$.
-By taking a thick subtribe if necessary, we may assume that no member of $\Fcal$ contains such a vertex.
+By Lemma~\ref{l:strongconcentrated} we may assume that there is an end~$\epsilon$ of~$\Gamma$ such that~$\Fcal$ is strongly concentrated at~$\epsilon$.
+If there are infinitely many vertices dominating~$\epsilon$, then~${\aleph_0 DR_k \preceq K_{\aleph_0} \leq \Gamma}$ holds by Proposition~\ref{p:infdomTKaleph}.
+So, we may assume that only finitely many vertices dominate~$\epsilon$.
+By taking a thick subtribe if necessary, we may assume that no member of~$\Fcal$ contains such a vertex.

-As before, if we can show that $\epsilon$ is pebbly, then we will be done by Corollary \ref{c:pebblyubiq}.
-So suppose for a contradiction that $\epsilon$ is not $r$-pebble-win for some $r \in \mathbb{N}$.
+As before, if we can show that~$\epsilon$ is pebbly, then we will be done by Corollary~\ref{c:pebblyubiq}.
+So suppose for a contradiction that~$\epsilon$ is not $r$-pebble-win for some~${r \in \mathbb{N}}$.